The University of Sydney fosters an inclusive campus environment where everyone in our community has the right to feel safe and supported.

 The values of respect and integrity are foundational to the University community.
 Our 2016-2020 Strategic Plan states that “all members of the University should be treated by one another as full and equal participants in the University community”.
 This is also reflected in the codes of conduct that set the standards for students and staff, stipulating tolerance, honesty and respect as the hallmarks of relationships throughout the University community

 The University is wholly committed to strengthening a framework of safety and support that operates with compassion and confidentiality.
 We are constantly examining internal processes to make improvements that increase accessibility, transparency and consistency.
 Many improvements have been made, but there is more to be done.

-In September 2015, the University issued a student survey to gauge experiences of sexual harassment and assault on campus, and to gather feedback on the University’s procedures for reporting and student support.
+The University issued a student survey to gauge experiences of sexual harassment and assault on campus, and to gather feedback on the University’s procedures for reporting and student support.
 Nearly 2,000 students voluntarily completed the survey, which was the first of its kind at an Australian university.
-The data was analysed independently and a report was released outlining key findings and five recommendations, which were endorsed by the Senior Executive Group in February 2016.
+The data was analysed independently and recommendations, which were endorsed by the Senior Executive Group in February 2016.